-SAN DIEGO (July 6, 2017): EDF Renewable Energy (EDF RE) today has confirmed the order with Vestas Wind Systems A/S to supply V110-2.0 MW wind turbines for the 80 megawatt (MW) Copenhagen Wind Project (Project).
+SAN DIEGO (July 6, 2017): EDF Renewables (EDF RE) today has confirmed the order with Vestas Wind Systems A/S to supply V110-2.0 MW wind turbines for the 80 megawatt (MW) Copenhagen Wind Project (Project).
 In addition, the Company announced that Renewable Energy Systems (RES) was awarded the balance of plant construction contract.
 With these two milestones in place, the Project is ready to commence construction in August 2017 with commercial operation date (COD) anticipated for November 2018.

 Located in Lewis and Jefferson counties in upstate New York, the Project benefits from a 15-year Power Purchase Agreement with Narragansett Electric Company, a wholly-owned subsidiary of National Grid.
 Own Energy (acquired by EDF RE in 2015) developed the project under a local partnership model enabling stakeholders to profit from the wind project’s success.
 Copenhagen Wind will support approximately 120 construction jobs and six long-term operations and maintenance jobs.